jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 It's not bad

+1:24 PM

+I just had a neat idea for the UI, I can import a glTf export of the sensor assembly and represent its state in 3D on a little window.
+Also show camera feed (possibly live) and decisions performed in steps below as a history will include drawing.

+it moves 1 and 11/16" forward with 1 command

+1.6875" at 250ms let me see if I do it longer does that matter, think it's just delay

+Oh my god it goes farther, like twice as far hmm

+at 150ms looks like it moves about 1.25"

+Hmm dropped it to 1 degree apart and it doesn't move interesting

+turning is good here

 ### Saturday 08/06/2022

 Ahh fresh day although it's already 5 PM now been working on it since 8 the wifi buggy